 Some modern tailpieces like the Wittner have integral fine adjusters and are made of lightweight aluminium or resin.
 Some very expensive wooden tailpieces use built in carbon fiber adjusters.

 Both these solutions are a big improvement on 4 or 5 heavy steel adjusters mounted on a wooden tailpiece, but they still result in a heavier and less resonant tailpiece than having no fine adjusters at all.

 The Knilling Perfection pegs avoid the problem entirely by fitting a geared tuner into a standard size and shape of peg.

 They use a planetary gear system in the shaft of the peg, and the gearing ratio is 4:1 so for every turn of the inner shaft of the peg the head rotates 4 times.

 The weight is little or no more than an ebony peg, and in any case a bit of extra weight in the scroll does little or no harm to the tone (if it did we'd remove the scroll itself, which is a lot of ornamental wood with no purpose!)

-You have to look quite closely to notice any difference between the knilling pegs and traditional ebony ones, but there is one major difference; when you turn them they work!
+You have to look quite closely to notice any difference between the knilling pegs and traditional solid wooden pegs, but there is one major difference; when you turn them they work!
 You can tune a string to pitch accurately with no fine adjusters in seconds, with one hand, while bowing the string with the other.